aliasgar1978/nettoolkit/docs/u_doc/addressing/addressing.rst

-A few more addressing functions
+addressing - module functions
 ============================================

-**Before starting, let's assume we already imported nettoolkit as below.** it will be used than after for each function.
+**import addressing module from nettoolkit as below.**

+Functions of addressing will be available to be used than after.

 .. code-block:: python

-	>>> import nettoolkit.nettoolkit as nt
+	>>> from nettoolkit.addressing import *

 addressing functions: